MobileFirst-Platform-Developer-Center/DevCenter/_posts/2017/2017-08-09-share-mobile-apps-with-watson-contenthub-an-appcenter-demo.md

 ## Authoring resources data service
 **Purpose:**

 When uploading a mobile app, the user selects an image and the application archive file.
 The authoring resources data service makes sure those files are safely stored in our Watson Content Hub tenant.
-The integrated MD5 checksum support helps the sample to detect and react to any data transfer troubles.
+The integrated MD5 checksum support helps the sample to detect and react to any data transfer issues.

 [API documentation:](https://developer.ibm.com/api/view/id-618) > Documentation > Authoring resources